-In 1869, an ironworks was founded there by a Welshman, John Hughes (from whom the town’s pre-revolutionary name Yuzovka was derived), to produce iron rails for the growing Russian rail network.
-Later steel rails were made in Donetsk.
+In 1869, an iron-works was founded there by a Welshman, John Hughes (from whom the town’s pre-revolutionary name Yuzovka was derived), to produce iron rails for the growing Russian rail network.
 The plant used coal from the immediate vicinity, and both coal mining and steel making developed rapidly.

-Today there are more than 40 coal-pits within Donetsk limits.
-A major integrated coking, iron-smelting, and steel-making plant makes modern Donetsk one of the largest metallurgical centers in Ukraine.
+Today, there are more than 40 coal-pits within the city limits.
+Donetsk is one of the largest metallurgical centers in Ukraine.

 Donetsk is a very green city, there are a lot of beautiful parks and boulevards.
 A botanic garden is open all year round.
 A special place is taken by a park of forged figures where annual European blacksmiths’ competition takes place.
 Reconstruction of the river Kalmius embankment was finished in 2009.